She picked UM out of 45 other schools four years ago, realizing her American dream

 Lodi knew that Pampana was good enough to play in the NCAA upon first seeing her performance.

-After Lodi helped Pampana compile recruitment tapes for NCAA schools, Pampana received 45 Division 1A offers.
-Justin Fields, who was the top football recruit of the ESPN 300 2018, received 32.
+After Lodi helped Pampana compile recruitment tapes for NCAA schools, Pampana received 45 offers.

 Pampana remembers every minute of her Skype tour of UM.